Manzanita

 Arctostaphylos viscida

 Manzanita firewood will produce a nice bed of coals that will radiate intense heat.
 Be careful if you stir the coals because they can crackle and throw glowing hot cinders when disturbed.
-It’s an intense firewood species but when used with caution can make excellent firewood.
+It’s an intense firewood species, but when used with caution it can make excellent firewood.
 Manzanita also produces a good flavor for smoking foods or BBQ.

 Manzanita Firewood BTU Ratings